kaelzhang/ngx/README.md

 ngx start --env production
 ```

-For now, you can find the example at sample directory.
+For now, you can find the example at the [sample](https://github.com/kaelzhang/node-ngx/tree/master/sample) directory.

 ## Contributing

 PRs or wishlists are welcome.
-Please be free to create a issue.
+Please be free to create an [issue](https://github.com/kaelzhang/node-ngx/issues/new).

 ## License